prudhvirajchalapaka/garuda_robot/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ---

 **Happy Robotics! 🤖**

-For questions or support, please open an issue on GitHub or contact the maintainers.
+For questions or support, please open an issue on GitHub. or
+contact:
+Prudhvi Raj
+prudhvirajchalapaka@gmail.com